razorasadsid/HoneySpots/README.md

 Step 2: Setup your config.ini - nothing should be too unfamiliar.

-Step 3: MAKE SURE your accounts.csv looks like this:
+Step 3: MAKE SURE your accounts.csv looks like this when you open it with notepad:

 ![csvexample](http://image.prntscr.com/image/7b7d0854808041a78a35e83870c42b8f.png)